 Though children may not transition, some parents may find it helpful to get more information about this option.
-Please see our brochure: Information for Parents - Gender Affirming Options for Gender Independent Children and Adolescents.
+Please see our brochure: Gender Affirming Options for Gender Independent Children and Adolescents.

 No matter who they grow up to be, gender independent children can be happy and healthy with the support of their caregivers.